yan-soon/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>
-* Italicised words (e.g. *Completed Modules*) refer to actual sections on the GradPad user interface.
+* Italicised words (e.g. *Completed Modules List*) refer to actual sections on the GradPad user interface.
 </div>

  Features                         |    Description
  ----------------------------------------|------------
- Add a Module                            | Allows you to add any module of choice to the *Completed Modules* list for tracking purposes
+ Add a Module                            | Allows you to add any module of choice to the *Completed Modules List* for tracking purposes
- View Added Modules                      | Allows you to check all the modules you've added  to *Completed Modules* Find Modules in Completed Modules       | Allows you to look for modules in *Completed Modules* using keywords Delete a Module                         | Allows you to delete unwanted modules from *Completed Modules* Edit a Module                           | Allows you to edit the details of a module you've already added to *Completed Modules*
+ View Added Modules                      | Allows you to check all the modules you've added  to *Completed Modules List* Find Modules in Completed Modules       | Allows you to look for modules in *Completed Modules List* using keywords Delete a Module                         | Allows you to delete unwanted modules from *Completed Modules List* Edit a Module                           | Allows you to edit the details of a module you've already added to *Completed Modules List*
  Check Modular Credits                   | Allows you to check your current modular credit tally View all Required Modules               | Allows you to display all required modules in the Computer Science curriculum onto the *Result Display Box*
  View all General Education Modules      | Allows you to display all available General Education Modules offered in NUS onto the *Result Display Box*
  View all Science Modules                | Allows you to display all available Science modules in the Computer Science curriculum onto the *Result Display Box*
  Search for a Module                     | Allows you to search for any module available in NUS and display the module details onto the *Result Display Box*
- Find Tags from Completed Modules        | Allows you to check all tags that are used in *Completed Modules* Clear all Modules                       | Allows you to delete all the modules from *Completed Modules* View Help                               | Allows you to view a list of all possible commands Exit the Program                        | Allows you to exit GradPad
+ Find Tags from Completed Modules        | Allows you to check all tags that are used in *Completed Modules List* Clear all Modules                       | Allows you to delete all the modules from *Completed Modules List* View Help                               | Allows you to view a list of all possible commands Exit the Program                        | Allows you to exit GradPad